 The Yale SPORE in Skin Cancer is the result of an $12.5 million grant from the National Cancer Institute to improve risk assessment, measures for diagnosis and prognosis, and therapies for patients with two types of skin cancer, basal cell carcinoma and melanoma.

 Basal and squamous cell carcimomas are the most common skin cancers diagnosed in the United States and melanoma is the most devastating type of skin cancer with little effective therapy available once it has spread beyond the primary site.

 The Specialized Programs of Research Excellence (SPORE) in Skin Cancer grant supports multidisciplinary research that extends from the laboratory bench to cancer patients in need.
-Ruth Halaban, senior research scientist in the Department of Dermatology and Yale Cancer Center member, is the principal investigator of the multi-faceted project.
+Harriet Kluger, MD and Marcus Bosenberg, MD, PhD, are co-principal investigator of the multi-faceted project.